massgov/mayflower-patternlab/.github/CONTRIBUTING.md

 If you check your remotes (`git remote -v`), you can now see that you have two "remotes" that your local repo is pointed towards: `origin`, which points to *your* Mayflower fork, and `upstream`, which points to `massgov/mayflower`.

 ### Creating or Editing a Pattern
-When creating a new pattern for Mayflower, the first thing you'll need to do is determine its category (Atom, Molecule, ...) within Mayflower's Atomic Design using our detailed [documentation](../docs/atomic-design.md).
-The second thing you'll need to do is make sure the pattern you want to create doesn't already exist or couldn't be built by adding a new variant to an existing pattern.
+When creating a new pattern for Mayflower, you should always check to see if the pattern you want to create already exist or could be built by adding a new variant to an existing pattern.
+If you can't find a good pattern, then you will need to figure out what type of pattern you need to make (Atom, Molecule, Organism, etc...).
+See Mayflower's Atomic Design [documentation](../docs/atomic-design.md) as a reference.

 When creating a variant of an existing pattern, you need to make sure you aren't actually creating a new pattern.
 It's mosty a gut feeling, but you can usually tell if you find yourself adding a lot of extra code to make the variant.
 Most variants are built by adding or hiding optional content or adding a modifier CSS class to switch styles.

-All patterns in Mayflower follow the below Coding Guidelines:
+Your new or modified pattern should follow Mayflowers coding guidelines below.

-- General
+- General requirements
-    - Spaces
+    - Two space indentation (not tabs)
-    - Two space indentation
+    - Unix line endings for new patterns
-    - Windows Line endings were used for most of the files, but some are unix
+    - Keep existing line ending types for existing patterns (mix of windows and unix)
-    - File names, CSS classes, and Data Objects match for each pattern.
+    - File names, CSS classes, and Data Objects are consistent for each pattern.
-        - Example
+        - Example below for the Action Finder pattern
-        - action-finder.twig
+        - Markup => action-finder.twig
-        - action-finder.json
+        - Data => action-finder.json
-        - action-finder.md
+        - Data Object => { "actionFinder": { ... } }
-        - \_action-finder.scss
+        - Sass => \_action-finder.scss
-        - actionFinder.js
+        - CSS class => .ma__action-finder: { ... }
-        - { "actionFinder": { ... } }
+        - JavaScript => actionFinder.js
-        - .ma__action-finder: { ... }
+        - JS Selector Class => $('.js-action-finder');
-        - $('.js-action-finder');
+        - Documentation => action-finder.md

-- Twig File
+    - All files (expect JavaScript) are saved in their appropriate category (Atoms, Molecules, Organisms, etc...)

-    - Name of the file must be unique across all categories, accept pages which can use any name
+- Twig
-    - Will be saved in the appropriate category folder (ie: source/patterns/01-atoms) or sub folder (ie: source/patterns/01-atoms/01-button)
+    - File name must be unique across all categories, accept pages which can use any name
-    - The file names will be used as the Pattern's name shown in Mayflower so try to be short, but descriptive (ie: action-finder, button, decorative-link)
+    - The pattern's name will be the file name so use short, but descriptive file names (ie: action-finder, button, decorative-link)
-    - Follow the guide for [Atomic Design](../docs/atomic-design) to determine what HTML is valid for your category
+    - Follow the guide for [Atomic Design](../docs/atomic-design) to determine what Markup is valid for your category
     - CSS class names:
         - Follow the [BEM](http://getbem.com/naming/) methodology
         - Start with the 'ma__' namespace